braiddynamics/qbd-portal/docs/01-foundations/03-architecture.md

 ### 3.5.5.2 Calculation: 5-Qubit Syndrome Table {#3.5.5.2}

-:::info[**Computational Generation of the Syndrome Table for a 5-Qubit Code via Algebraic Simulation**]
+:::note[**Computational Generation of the Syndrome Table for a 5-Qubit Code via Algebraic Simulation**]

 ```python
 import pandas as pd